The Bay Trust Team

 Outdoor Learning Tutor & Maintenance

-When I joined The Bay Trust Charity because of the amazing work it does with children and young people and the outdoors.
-As an Outdoor Learning Tutor, I am responsible for keeping the children safe and tutoring them through their residential trip at Rippledown Outdoor Learning Centre.
+Spencer was attracted to join The Bay Trust because of the amazing work it does with children and young people and the outdoors.
+As an Outdoor Learning Tutor, He is responsible for keeping the children safe and tutoring them through their residential trip at Rippledown Outdoor Learning Centre.
 Courses cover all aspects of environmental education and team building which helps the children to develop their confidence, creativity and develop their imagination.

-Some of my passions include walking and running as I like to keep healthy and I also enjoy reading and getting into a good book.
-I enjoy cooking as it makes me feel relaxed and mindful.
+Some of his passions include walking and running as he likes to keep healthy and he also enjoys reading and getting into a good book.
+He likes cooking as it makes him feel relaxed and mindful.

-I initially joined the charity in 2016.
-My main role is to clean the offices at the Pines Garden site and the staff mess room.
-I also replenish the floral displays in the offices and the Pines Calyx on a weekly basis.
+Karon initially joined the charity in 2016.
+Her main role as housekeeper is to clean the offices at the Pines Garden site and the staff mess room.
+She also replenishes the floral displays in the offices and the Pines Calyx on a weekly basis.

-My passions include running a sewing group and tending to my family’s allotment.
-I am currently learning about the best flora to grow and when for arrangements/displays.
+Her passions include running a sewing group and tending to her family’s allotment.
+She is currently learning about the best flora to grow and when for arrangements/displays.

 Recycling and Sustainability Advisor

-Steve is our permaculture adviser and is working with on on several educational and permaculture projects in The Pines Garden.
+Steve is our permaculture and education adviser and is working with on on several educational and permaculture projects in The Pines Garden.

 Dr Sarah O'Malley